RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 ## Transfer Structure

-While Archivematica will restructure a directory for basic transfers, some transfer types require a directory structure that is compliant with Archivematica's SIP directory structure.
-A structured directory is required for the following types of transfers:
+Archivematica requires a directory structure that is compliant with Archivematica's SIP directory structure for the following types of transfers:

 *  transfers with multiple versions of digitized files
 *  transfer with metadata, such as an archivesspaceids.csv or rights.csv